-- 4.3 All Notices to the Registrant shall be sent through email, fax (where available) and postal mail.
-The Complaint and accompanying exhibits, if any, shall be served electronically. - 4.4 The URS Provider shall also electronically notify the registrar of record for the domain name at issue via the addresses the registrar has on file with ICANN.
+- 4.3 The Notice of Complaint to the Registrant shall be sent through email, fax (where available) and postal mail.
+The Complaint and accompanying exhibits, if any, shall be served electronically. - 4.4 The URS Provider shall also electronically notify the Registrar of Record for the domain name at issue via the addresses the registrar has on file with ICANN.
+If the URS Provider is unable to obtain the full Registration Data from the Registry Operator (or appointed BERO) because the Registration Data is not available at the Registry Operator, the Registrar MUST provide the full Registration Data to the URS Provider upon notification of the complaint.